Dr. Shirley's History Pages

 66 BC

-death of Alexandra Salome.
+Death of Alexandra Salome.
 Her sons were Aristobulus II and Hyrcanus II.
 They commenced a struggle for power, which involved Antipater (also called Antipas, the militray commander of Idumea) and the Romans.
-That was a mistake - Rome takes all
+That was a mistake - Rome took all

 66-63 BC

-Aristobulus II, younger son of Salome, wrests kingship and high priesthood from his brother Hyrcanus II: allies with Sadducees
+Aristobulus II, younger son of Salome, wrested kingship and high priesthood from his brother Hyrcanus II: allied himself with the Sadducees

 65-8 BC